ProgramCrafter/salsa-iwj-otter/docs/gamespec.rst

 game spec, it appears as an entry in the top-level ``pieces`` array, and defines the location(s) on the table to place the pieces, too.

-There is a mandatory key ``type``, a string.
+There is a required key ``type``, a string.
 This determines how the rest of the table is interpreted.
 It is one of the `Piece Spec Types`_.